New to IT Glue? We're happy to have you. If you are wondering how to get started, the tips below will help.

 After you have centralized all of your information in IT Glue, you're naturally going to want to find it, and the fastest way to do that is to search for what you need.

 The search interface includes a search bar at the top of your screen.
 IT Glue search works across all assets.
-Simply type in a word or phrase to start looking.
+Type in a word or phrase to start looking.
 As you type your search terms, the search results show you the live results, without needing to redirect to a results page.

 Search provides a single field that searches across multiple fields per asset type.
 If your first search doesn't yield useful results, you can choose where and how broadly to search: